We’re here to collaborate with you to co-design strategies for resilience, adaptation and recovery.

 At Cobalt Engagement, we believe that for our collective plans, programs and infrastructure to succeed it is critical for the work to be place-based and community-led.

 We are grounded in the principle that there must be a just transition, not just a green transition.
-From this position, we recognise that the impacts and pressures of achieving a sustainable future are unevenly felt in our regional and suburban communities.
+From this position, we recognise that the impacts and pressures of achieving a sustainable and adapted future are unevenly felt in our regional and suburban communities.

-Our team is from diverse backgrounds in the built environment, planning, community development and the arts, bringing a deep understanding and respect for the range of issues, considerations and opportunities that are encountered.
+Our team is from diverse backgrounds in the built environment, planning, community development and the arts, bringing a deep understanding and respect and empathy for the range of issues, considerations and opportunities that are encountered.

 We support a Caring for Country approach in all our work and we acknowledge the Traditional Owners of the lands on which we work and live; we are grateful for their continuing care and connection to culture, community, land, sea and sky.